Modular functoriality in the Local Langlands Correspondence: Smith-Treumann localization for diamonds

 \begin{example}The following statements are used to bound the $\ell$-cohomological dimension in practice.
 Recall from \cite[Definition 21.1]{Sch17} that the \emph{dimension} of a locally spectral space is the supremum of the lengths of chains of specializations.
-By \cite[Proposition 21.11]{Sch17}, if $Y$ is a spatial diamond of finite dimension, then $Y$ has $\ell$-cohomological dimension $\leq \dim Y + \sup_y \cd_\ell y$ where $y$ runs through maximal points of $Y$.
+By \cite[Proposition 21.11]{Sch17}, if $Y$ is a spatial diamond of finite dimension, then